Explains the different types of automation available, when and how automation applies to orders, and how to reprocess automation in ShipStation.

 Order weight adjustments (adding or subtracting weight)

-Depending on the number of orders in Awaiting Shipment and how many automated process you have, this process could take several minutes to complete.
-To prevent shipping errors, we recommend you cease creating labels until your receive the in-app notification that the process has completed.
+Depending on the number of orders in Awaiting Shipment and how many automated processes you have, this process could take several minutes to complete.
+To prevent shipping errors, we recommend you cease creating labels until you receive the Reprocess Complete notification pop-up.